crs4/bbmri-it-school-tutorials/09-remote-services/ssh.md

 * Access internal services from outside
 * Expose local service to a remote machine (reverse tunnel)

+In this tutorial you'll use an SSH tunnel to access a service on a network not directly accessible from your host<sup>1</sup>.

+<sup>1</sup>Actually, the service we'll use it technically accessible, but we'll pretend it isn't for the purposes of the exercise.

 ## Clean up your previous SSH server